 How do I address the Board?

-The trustees represent you in determining what is best for the children attending Burnet CISD schools, and you should feel comfortable expressing your opinions to them.
+The Board of Trustees represent you in determining what is best for the students attending Burnet CISD schools, and you should feel comfortable expressing your opinions to them.
 Your input into the direction of Burnet CISD is encouraged and will always be considered by the Board.
-Interested speakers may request a slot to speak during the open forum portion of the meeting by registering with the superintendent's secretary before the Board meeting begins.

 For information on Business Transactions Between School District and Board Members click here: